brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 # Validation Using DS Records, DNS Records, TLSA Records, and DNSSEC Validation

-These new DS records are used to validate corresponding delegation records and glue, as follows:
+These records are used to validate corresponding delegation records, glue, DNS records, and TLSA records, as follows:
+- Initial domain NS records are validated using {{?I-D.dickson-dnsop-ds-hack}}
+- The respective name server names' domain's NS records are validated using {{?I-D.dickson-dnsop-ds-hack}}
-- NS records are validated using {TBD1}
+- If served by a different zone, the NS records of those respective name server names' domain's are also validated using {{?I-D.dickson-dnsop-ds-hack}}
-- Glue A records (if present) are validated using {TBD2}
+- Glue A records (if present) are validated using {{?I-D.dickson-dnsop-ds-hack}}
-- Glue AAAA records (if present) are validated using {TBD3}
+- Glue AAAA records (if present) are validated using {{?I-D.dickson-dnsop-ds-hack}}

-The same method used for constructing the DS records, is used to validate their contents.
-The algorithm is replicated with the corresponding inputs, and the hash compared to the published DS record(s).
+- All DS records imlementing {{?I-D.dickson-dnsop-ds-hack}} must be DNSSEC validated prior to use
+- Once the NS names have been validated, and the delegations to the appropriate name servers are validated, the DNS records for the NS name are obtained to identify the DNS transport methods supported.
+- If ADoT is among the supported transports, the TLSA record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.

 # Signaling Support and Desire for ADoT